It's great that you're here!

 1

-As soon as you start the app, you can answer a questionnaire, on the basis of which an individual knowledge journal is compiled for you.
+In the knowledge area, you can answer a questionnaire, on the basis of which an individual knowledge journal is compiled for you.

 2